WallCaster/WallCaster/doc/analysis-report.md

 ```

 > This is the use case diagram.
-It shows what each actor are doing on the system.
-There are 3 actors, 2 primary and one secondary.
-The primarys are the administrator and the APIs.
-And the secondary are the spectator.
+It shows what each actor is doing on the system.
+There are 3 actors, 2 primary and 1 secondary.
+The primary are the administrator and the APIs.
+The secondary is the spectator.

 ## 2.2 - Diagrame de Séquence Système